stephen-soltesz/docs/content/docs/introduction/glossary.md

 ### Promdash

-[Promdash](../../visualization/promdash/) is a Ruby-on-Rails dashboard builder for Prometheus.
-It is similar at a high-level to Grafana, but is specific to Prometheus.
+Promdash is a deprecated Ruby-on-Rails dashboard builder for Prometheus.
+It was similar at a high-level to Grafana, but was specific to Prometheus.

 ### Prometheus